All that Jazz!

 Never leaving the comfort of the hotel, you will enjoy this year’s banquet in the same location as Council Eucharist on Thursday and the Friday Bishops’ Luncheon, the Veramendi Ballroom near the walkway to the hotel.
 We begin the evening with a reception in the exhibit area outside the ballroom.
 You can expect several of the exhibits to remain open late for your browsing enjoyment.
 There will be several cash bars available, so bring those “greenbacks” as no credit cards accepted.

 The cost of the Banquet is included for Clergy, Delegates, Alternates and Clergy Spouses.
 For Visitors the cost of the Banquet is $40 and may be purchased at the time of registration.

 At 7:00 pm the ballroom doors will open for our seated dinner.
-The menu includes Texas field greens with red grapes, spiced pecans, goat cheese, and sun-dried tomato vinaigrette or rance dressing; Pan seared Chicken Picatta, Baby carrots and Zucchini-squash medley and Dauphinoise Potatoes potatoes.
+The menu includes Texas field greens with red grapes, spiced pecans, goat cheese, and sun-dried tomato vinaigrette or ranch dressing; Pan seared Chicken Picatta, Baby carrots and Zucchini-squash medley and Dauphinoise Potatoes.
 And for dessert – Italian Cream Cake!
 For those who require a vegetarian entree, Grilled Vegetable & Parmesan Ravioli will be available.
 Note: During registration indicate any special food needs (Gluten free, vegetarian, etc.) You will received a special card to display in front of your place setting at all Council meals.